 This letter from Peter to John of Salisbury has been chosen because it speaks

-suggestion that it was written in response to having received a copy of the
+Brooke is right that it was written in response to having received a copy of the

 first volume of John’s

-letters is right, about the role that the circulation
+letters, about the role that the circulation

 of letter-collections played in medieval literary culture.
 This letter celebrates